powerhousepro69/videoinfox/readme.md

 #### Add URL's to Unlimited User Set Lists on the fly without leaving your gui or starting up Videoinfox.

-#### Download all your video url lists with Videoinfox's Yt-dlp integration.
+#### Download all your video url lists with Videoinfox's Yt-dlp integration including a Download Queue.
 <br />